GX Security Settings

 The first thing you need to do after receiving it, is claim your Meraki Go security subscription.
-This can be done either during account creation on the Meraki Go Portal, or if you already have an account, by logging in at Meraki Go Portal.
+This can be done either during account creation on the Meraki Go Portal, or if you already have an account, by logging in at Meraki Go Web App.
 Once logged in, you can select "Add subscription" and then input your Meraki Go Security Subscription key.
 If you are prompted to, you can automatically assign it to the Meraki Go GX in your account.

 Note: Once your Meraki Go Security Subscription has been assigned to your Meraki Go GX, it may take up to 10 minutes for the security settings configuration options (shown below) to show up in your app.
 Logging out and logging back in, or pulling down on the Home screen can be used to refresh.
 If after 10 minutes you do not see the configurations shown below, please contact support.